 Remove node and edge

-Remove operation includes remove edge and remove node.
-To remove edge, we use the node as key to find its neighbors in the hashmap.
-Then remove the other node from its neighbors.
-For a directed graph, we just need to remove edge from a to b.
+The removal operation can be removing an edge or removing a node.
+To remove an edge, we use the first node as the key to find its neighbors in the hashmap.
+Then remove the second node from its neighbors.
+For a directed graph, we just need to remove the edge from a to b.
 For an undirected graph, we also need to remove the edge from b to a.

 Java